-- 1. Class B schools are the next 48 schools with the largest enrollment playing boys golf. - 2.
+- 1. Class B schools are those remaining schools that are in the top 80 but have an enrollment of less than 850 playing girls' golf. - 2.
 Class B schools are assigned to four districts on a geographic basis, varying from a west-to-east pattern with north and south considered to reduce travel. - 3.
 The listed enrollments for Class B are used except for schools that are in a cooperative, which results in their enrollments being combined.